KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 };
 ```

-The field default should only be used when the caller doesn't supply a value, to avoid unnecessarily assigning values.

 ## Deriving Default

 When deriving `Default`, supplied field defaults are used instead of the type default.
 This is a feature of `#[derive(Default)]`.